manumartinm/docker-image-sf/Readme.md

-## Dokcer Image to run Screaming Frog
+## Docker Image to run Screaming Frog

 With this docker image you can run screaming frog in less than a minute